philgookang/pcr/README.md

-# PoS Based CNN-RNN (PCR) Image Captioning Sub-model Generation
+# Detecting Parts of Speech from Image for Caption Generator
-This project is a simple CNN-RNN based image caption
+This project is the original source code for the paper (to be inputted).

 **Part of Speech**
 1. Noun